superbrothers/kubernetes-docs/kubectl_logs.md

   # Begin streaming the logs of the ruby container in pod web-1
   kubectl logs -f -c ruby web-1

+  # Begin streaming the logs from all containers in pods defined by label app=nginx
+  kubectl logs -f -lapp=nginx --all-containers=true

   # Display only the most recent 20 lines of output in pod nginx
   kubectl logs --tail=20 nginx